-Dubai Electronic Security Center Launches New Innovative Projects At GISEC Global 2025
+Dubai Electronic Security Center Launches New Innovative Projects at GISEC Global 2025

-Introduced a Post-Quantum Cryptography (PQC) Guideline to bolster Dubai's digital infrastructure readiness.

-Al Shaibani: “These new projects reflect our commitment to building a reliable and sustainable digital infrastructure that aligns with Dubai's vision of becoming the world's smartest and safest city.”

-Dubai, UAE, 7th May 2025, ZEX PR WIRE , The Dubai Electronic Security Center announced the launch of a series of innovative initiatives and projects aimed at strengthening the emirate's digital security and cyber infrastructure, while also advancing specialized talent development in the sector.
+(MENAFN- Four) Dubai, UAE, 6 May 2025: The Dubai Electronic Security Center announced the launch of a series of innovative initiatives and projects aimed at strengthening the ’mirate’s digital security and cyber infrastructure, while also advancing specialized talent development in the sector.
 The announcements were made during the Gulf Information Security Expo and Conference (GISEC Global 2025), held at the Dubai World Trade Centre from May 6-8, where the Center is participating as the official Government Cybersecurity Partner.

 Zero Trust Assessment Tool and Guideline